Recovering individual-level spatial inference from aggregated binary data: Simulation Experiment

-Under the model and data in scenario four (conditional distribution of $v_{j}$ given $n_{j}$) the MLEs for $\beta_1$ were apparently unbiased for all settings in the simulation study (see \textbf{Figure 3}).
-The CPs for $\hat{\beta}_1$, in scenario four, were between $0.916$ and $0.945$ for all settings.
-Additionally, the efficiency of $\hat{\beta}_1$, obtained from scenario four, ranged from 1.4 (setting 4) to 1.9 (setting 2).
-Finally, under the model and data in scenario five (Bernoulli distribution of $v_{j}$), the MLEs for $\beta_1$ were weakly identifiable with efficiencies of $\hat{\beta}_1$ ranging from 13.1 (setting 4) to over 18,000 (setting 3) and CPs between $0.819$ and $0.954$.
+Under the model and data in scenario four (conditional distribution of $v_{j}$ given $n_{j}$) the MLEs for $\beta_1$ appear to be unbiased for all settings in the simulation study (see \textbf{Figure 3}).
+The CPs for $\hat{\beta}_1$, in scenario four, were between $0.919$ and $0.943$ for all settings.
+Additionally, the relative efficiency of $\hat{\beta}_1$, obtained from scenario four, ranged from about 1.4 (setting 4) to about 1.9 (setting 2).
+Finally, under the model and data in scenario five (Bernoulli distribution of $v_{j}$), the MLEs for $\beta_1$ were weakly identifiable with efficiencies of $\hat{\beta}_1$ ranging from about 13.1 (setting 4) to over 18,000 (setting 3) and CPs between $0.819$ and $0.956$.
+The CPs and efficiencies obtained for scenarios four and five are available in \textbf{Table 2}.

+As expected, the MSPE of the estimated probability surfaces was smallest for the model in scenario one, followed by two, three, four, and five across all settings.
+In general, the MSPE of the estimated intensity surfaces were smallest for the model in scenario two, followed by three, four, and five.
+Plots showing the distributions of the MSPE for the estimated intensity and probability surfaces among each of the scenarios for all settings are given in the web-based appendix.